gabrielnahmias/jquery-tweeter/README.md

 There are 11 available options you can set when using Tweeter, and they are:

-1.  **account** (default: "twitter") - a string containing the account (what you you log in with) from which you want to stream tweets.
+1.  **account** (default: "twitterapi") - a string containing the account (what you you log in with) from which you want to stream tweets.
 2.  **count** (default: 10) - how many tweets to pull (not including retweets and replies).
 3.  **cssDir** (default: "css") - the directory the CSS for Tweeter will be stored.
 4.  **height** (default: 0 [or auto]) - integer to set an explicit height.
 Tweeter will fit its container by default.